Kidev/ComfyUI-FaceFilter/README.md

 ## Install

+You can install it directly from the manager.

+Otherwise, manually:
 1) Install the node manually by going to `ComfyUI/custom_nodes/` and running `git clone git@github.com:Kidev/ComfyUI-FaceFilter.git`
 2) Install Python deps: `pip install -r ComfyUI-FaceFilter/requirements.txt`